diazrenata/ldats2020/overview.md

     between multiple states?
 2. (Potentially) Do these transitions tend to occur rapidly or gradually?
-3. Do transitions - in particular rapid ones - coincide with periods of overall low abundance?

 Beyond the scope here, this method could also be useful combined with other data streams & community-specific hypotheses to ask:

-  - Which species are responsible for the change
-  - What endogenous or exogenous factors coincide with periods of change
-      - environmental shifts; key species crashing out; etc
-  - If there are regional or national patterns in if or when transitions occur
+*Do transitions - in particular rapid ones - coincide with periods of overall low abundance? * Which species/groups are responsible for the change? \* What endogenous or exogenous factors coincide with periods of change? \* environmental shifts; key species crashing out; etc \* If there are regional or national patterns in if or when transitions occur
-      - e.g. New England is static but there are multiple states for communities from the Southwest
-      - or, communities nationwide underwent a shift between 1990-95
+\* e.g. New England is static but there are multiple states for communities from the Southwest \* or, communities nationwide underwent a shift between 1990-95

 # Technical details